myki is getting an upgrade

 Latest news

-• The new readers accept myki only - so keep using your myki card or Mobile myki for now.
+- At first, the new readers will accept myki only - so keep using your myki card or Mobile myki for now.

 About the program